Soham485/Soham485/README.md

 ![](https://aleen42.github.io/badges/src/illustrator.svg)

-I know to code in python(+ discord.py) and a bit of web development(HTML mostly, I'm trash in JS and CSS)!
-I can edit in photoshop and many video editors, illustrate and animate a bit!
+I know to code in python(+ discord.py) and a bit of web development!
+I can edit in photoshop and many video editors, and animate a bit!

 <div align="center">
 <h2>🗻 Stats 🗻</h2>